Is GLA:D® Australia right for your clinic?

 1. Clientele

 Is there a need for this program at your organisation/clinic?
-Do the people you serve experience symptoms of hip or knee osteoarthritis?
+Do the people in your community experience symptoms of hip or knee osteoarthritis?
 Will your clientele be able to access this program (see ‘Who Can Take Part in GLA:D‘ for more information)?

 2. Staff

-To provide the GLA:D® Australia program, you must have eligible exercise professionals (physiotherapists and accredited exercise physiologists) complete a 2-day training course in order to become a certified GLA:D® Australia clinician.
-The GLA:D® Australia program is a high quality education and exercise program.
-Staff must have the knowledge, skills, ability and scope of practice to independently assess patients, prescribe exercises, progress exercises (including home based recommendations), modify exercises as appropriate for participants (to fit their individual ability and contraindications) and transition functional exercises to physical activity and activities of daily living.
+To provide the GLA:D® Australia program, you must have eligible exercise professionals (physiotherapists and accredited exercise physiologists only) complete a 2-day training course in order to become a certified GLA:D® Australia clinician (https://gladaustralia.com.au/training-course-information-for-clinicians/).
+Clinicians must have the knowledge, skills, ability and scope of practice to independently assess patients, prescribe exercises, progress exercises (including home based recommendations), modify exercises as appropriate for participants (to fit their individual ability and contraindications) and transition functional exercises to physical activity and activities of daily living.
 GLA:D® Australia clinicians must maintain their certification.

-Consider having multiple trained staff to provide the program.
-This will allow for coverage if a staff member is unable to provide the program.
+Consider having multiple trained staff to provide the program to allow for coverage during staff sickness or turnover.
 We recommend having at least two certified clinicians.

 3. Philosophy of Care